 Anyway, I told him that I was done experimenting with strawberry ice cream since I had found the perfect recipe.

 …then today happened.
 I tasted the most delicious strawberry cheesecake ice cream.
 It was sooo good.
 I loved the chunks of cheesecake crust mixed in.
 I guess I’m going to do have to do a little more experimenting with strawberries.

 On to the current recipe.

 Who knew homemade waffle cones are so easy to make?
 I sorta did cheat on this and bought a waffle cone press.
+[Note: This is an affliate link.]
 However, I did make them once before I got the waffle cone press by baking them in the oven.
 You can also apparently make them on a panini press.
 (See notes below for both of the other options.)

 The batter is quick and easy to mix up, and its not hard to bake them even if you don’t have a waffle cone press.
 (Just be sure and make them very thin if you’re not using a press.)
 The hardest part of the whole process is rolling the cone.
 You really do need a good cone form to roll it up.
 I think that a funnel would work too if it was the right size.
 Just don’t use one you find in the automotive section at Walmart.
 Not that I am speaking from experience or anything…

 Homemade Waffle Ice Cream Cones

 Adapted from: Chef’s Choice recipe book